StudiYash/DeepDent/README.md

-# 🦷 DeepDent (Mark 2) – AI-Powered Dental Imaging Toolkit
+# 🦷 DeepDent - AI-Powered Dental Imaging Toolkit

 > 🚧 **Status:** Currently under development.
 This is a work-in-progress research and engineering project.